keerthana777z/Breast-Cancer-Detection-Application/README.md

 - Makes the application accessible at https://keerthana777z.github.io/Breast-Cancer-Detection-Application/

 #### 3. Backend Deployment
-- Builds the backend Docker image
+- Creates a deployable backend package with source code and instructions
-- Saves the Docker image as an artifact
+- Packages the backend as a zip file (under 100MB)
-- Deploys artifacts to GitHub Pages
+- Deploys the package to GitHub Pages
 - Creates a deployment record
 - Uses the same SSH deploy keys for authentication